Dean - Don Pope-Davis

 - Complete at least 120 - 132 acceptable credits, including a minimum of 48 credits in courses numbered 300 or above with a cumulative GPA of 2.5 or above.

 - Satisfy the general education requirements.
-Detailed programs are available in the Center for Academic Advising and Support Services (CAASS) and the Office of Teacher Candidate Preparation.
+Detailed programs are available in the College of Education Undergraduate Resource Center and the Center for Academic Advising and Support Services (CAASS).

 - Students must complete all professional education courses and all courses in their teaching field or major with a grade of C- or better.